nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds additional specified tag(s) to the specified contact or all contacts in the list provided no duplicate tags(s) are found in all contacts without overwriting existing tags.

 **Format 1**: `tag INDEX t/TAG [t/MORE_TAG]…​`<br>
-Tagging operation applies to specified contact in the list

 **Expected message**: